redhat-developer/openshift-web-console-customizations/competition/GUIDELINES.md

-# Guidelines - OpenShift Console Customization Competition
+# Guidelines - OpenShift Console Competition

 ## What is it?